Cold Showers

 Practical Protocol

-One effective protocol used in a study:
+One effective protocol from a randomised controlled trial[3]:

 - Regular warm shower first